U-C-C-United-Crypto-Community/Satoshi-Clicker/README.md

  npm install
 ```

-To get the obfuscated version.
+To start the whole application, run:

 ```
-npm run build
+npm start
 ```

 # Development
-To run on your own machine.
+To run the game on your machine.

 ```
-npm start
+npm run dev
 ```

 ## Contributing